Tutorial: Smoothing & Simplifying Tracks

 Choosing a threshold

 The question is, what distance should you use as a trackpoint distance threshold?
 That depends on a few things.
 Obviously, with a very small threshold, lots of detail will be preserved, but so will some of the artifacts.
-But a threshold that's too big will cause you to lose sharp corners and switchbacks.
+But a threshold that's too big will smooth things out too much and cause you to lose sharp corners and switchbacks.
 Speed is an important consideration; if the track was recorded in a car or on a bicycle, a larger threshold is appropriate, because the trackpoints will typically be farther apart.
 (In fact, tracks recorded in a car probably need very little filtering anyway, unless there were a lot of stops that may have produced GPS "wandering."
 Also, many GPS units are already set up to only record points once a certain distance has been traveled anyway; if that's the case, GPS Visualizer's filter is redundant.)

 The following animated graphic is a real-world demonstration of the effects of different trackpoint thresholds on two different tracks that were recorded on hiking trails.
 (Note that the scale of the two halves of the graphic is slightly different; the left side is zoomed in one step closer.)
 The "knots" in the track occurred when the hiker stopped to rest or take photos; obviously we want those knots unraveled.